huipengzhang/CarND-P15-Vehicle-Detection-and-Tracking/README.md

 ![alt text][image5]

-**1.8 Make Training, Testing, and Validation set
+#### 1.8 Make Training, Testing, and Validation set

+The image in the training set is randomly shuffled.
+The image in the testing set is divided e

+The total number of features:
+Training set  :  11732
+Validation set:  3363
+Testing set   :  3363

 ### 2. Define Classifier

-**Tuning Classifier Parameters**
+#### 2.1 Tuning Classifier Parameters

 Random forest algorithm was chosen because it has a good balance of performance and speed.
 The algorithm uses the ensemble of decision trees to give a more robust performance.
 Classification output probability.
 A threshold will be set up later to reduce the false positive.

-**Training of the classifer**
-The code for this step is contained in cell # in  the notebook.

-The steps of training the classifier are as follows:
-Load cars and non-car images through the directory list.

-Standardize features by removing the mean and scaling to unit variance

-Use standard scaler is used to normalize the features so that they have similar numerical values.

-Shuffled the training data set.

-Divide the testing data set into 50% test set and 50% validation set.

 Instead of accuracy, the auroc is used as the performance metric to measure the robustness of the algorithm.

 The tuning parameters including  max_features, max_depth,  min_samples_leaf.

-The parameters are searched similar to grid search.
-I found the best parameters are max_feature = 3, max_depth = 5, min_sampe_leaf = 5.
+#### 2.2 Evaluate the Classifier
+The code for this step is contained in cell # in  the notebook.

 Smaller tree depth and max features have a better result, at they turn to use more general rules.

+n_estimators=100
+max_features = 2
+min_samples_leaf = 4
+max_depth = 25

+Training time: about 3 Seconds
+Training auroc    = 1.0
+Training accuracy = 0.9998
+Testing auroc    = 0.9714
+Testing accuracy = 0.818
+Validation auroc    = 0.9686
+Validation accuracy = 0.8156

 ### 3. vehiche Detection

-** Sliding window search **
+#### 3.2 Sliding window search
 Sliding windows are used to crop small images for vehicle classification.
 To Minimize the number of searches, the search area is retrained to area vehicle will appear.
 First,  the minimum and maximum size of the window are decided, the intermediate sizes are chosen by interpolation.
 The results on different window size are:

+3.3 Preprocess images

 The pixels in each window are cropped and rescaled to 64x64x3 pixel, which is the same as the training image.